jameslcarter/QrCodeCreator/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
+A list of things that I need to fix, improve, and add in the future:

 - Adding the ability to compare / contrast two different loans or investments.
 - Ability to save the results to a file (probably pdf)